 - Immediate emergency care and treatment; including cervical spine stabilization and cardiac emergencies

 - Taping, weight training programs and review of medical releases

 - Sport-specific training and conditioning programs

-Evaluating any injuries that occur during play is one of the most important functions athletic trainers perform.
-They provide immediate treatment and refer teens and parents for additional care when needed.
-The athletic trainers are part of the Seattle Sports Concussion Program.
-They determine whether an athlete has a concussion and when they can safely return to play.
+- Are part of the Seattle Sports Concussion Program.
+We determine whether an athlete has a concussion and when they can safely return to play.